 Washing and Drying your Hair Extensions:

 Washing your hair extensions will reduce their life span as the hair no longer has its natural oils to replenish itself.
 As soon as you wash your hair extensions the quality will not be as perfect as when they were brand new.
 If you wash your hair extensions, it will be at your own risk as we cannot control the products and processes used.
 However, we understand that you may need to wash them at some point due to usage, or using hair spray on them, so please note our recommended best practise if you are going to wash your hair extensions.

 The most important part in maintaining the quality of the hair extensions is selecting the right type of shampoo and conditioner to use.
 It is recommended to use a sulphate free and paraben free shampoo and conditioner, you can see our recommended shampoos and conditioners below.

-We recommend using shampoo first to clean them, especially if you are washing in order to remove hair spray.
-After washing with shampoo we recommend conditioner to help give them a lovely smooth, shiny look.
+We recommend using shampoo first to clean them, especially if you are washing to remove hair spray.
+After washing with shampoo, we recommend using conditioner to help give them a lovely smooth, shiny look.
 If your hair extensions are not dirty but just starting to look a little dull then just use conditioner on them to save time.

 It is the calcium and magnesium that are the true hair ruiners in hard water.
 This can cause dull limp hair, and straw-like hair texture as hard water has a way of stripping hair of its natural moisture and shine.
 Hard water is worse on hair extensions as they do not have their natural oils to replenish.
 It is also not advised to use hard water on your own hair, and to solve this you can get shower head filters.
 Although, shower head filters do not stop the calcium and magnesium completely they do reduce them getting through greatly, which will help to protect your hair.